n1ru4l/envelop/website/docs/guides/securing-your-graphql-api.md

 });
 ```

-And then in your GraphQL schema, you can define the limitations in a declerative way:
+And then in your GraphQL schema, you can define the limitations in a declarative way:

 ```graphql
 type Query {